-These inputs are programmable with the setup software.
+These inputs are programmable with WorkBench, the software to setup your drive.
 By default, all inputs are not programmed (off).

-For more information refer to the setup software.
-Choose the function you require in WorkBench.
+To choose the function you require and for more information refer to WorkBench.

 - Floating, reference common line is DCOM7 or DCOM8 - Sink or Source type sensors possible - High: 3.5 to 30 V/2 to 8 mA , Low: -2 to +2 V/<8 mA - Update rate: firmware reads hardware input state every 250 μs